 The company’s Ideas Interchange event will develop further this year, as will the Active Audience initiative in association with the Civic Theatre, Dublin Dance Festival and Tallaght Community Arts.

-Wrongheaded will tour nationally and be performed at Dublin Dance Festival and Edinburgh Fringe.
+Wrongheaded was performed at Dublin Dance Festival in May 2018 and will tour nationally and to Edinburgh Fringe.
 The company will also present a new site-specific commission for the Goethe-Institut.
 Then, as part of One Here Now: The Brian O’Doherty / Patrick Ireland Project with Sirius Arts Centre Cobh, a site-specific work, Pilgrimage, will be presented for Cork Midsummer Festival and a major new work, I/Thou, will be commissioned, co-produced and presented by Cork Opera House.